What is Text with 9-1-1 (T9-1-1)?

-- It provides the 9-1-1 Call Taker with the caller’s telephone number which will be used to initiate text messaging with the caller.
+- It provides the 9-1-1 Call Emergency Communications Officer with the caller’s telephone number which will be used to initiate text messaging with the caller.

-- It provides the 9-1-1 Call Taker with the approximate location of the cell phone.
+- It provides the 9-1-1 Emergency Communications Officer with the approximate location of the cell phone.

-- It establishes a voice channel that enables the 9-1-1 Call Taker to hear any background noises that can be very helpful to assess the emergency and to provide enhanced 9-1-1 functions.
+- It establishes a voice channel that enables the 9-1-1 Emergency Communications Officer to hear any background noises that can be very helpful to assess the emergency and to provide enhanced 9-1-1 functions.